pytorch/serve/examples/usecases/RAG_based_LLM_serving/README.md

 Typical implementations of RAG with LLM , use langchain to chain RAG and LLM pipeline and call an invoke method on the chain with the query.

 The published example of  Llama endpoint with TorchServe expects a text prompt as the input and uses [HuggingFace](https://huggingface.co/) APIs to process the query.
-To make the design compatible, we need to return a text prompt from the RAG endpoint.
+To make the RAG design compatible, we need to return a text prompt from the RAG endpoint.

-This section describes how we can engineer the prompt Llama endpoint expects that includes the relevant context.
+This section describes how we can engineer the prompt that the Llama endpoint expects, including the relevant context.
 Under the hood, LangChain has a [PromptTemplate](https://api.python.langchain.com/en/latest/prompts/langchain_core.prompts.prompt.PromptTemplate.html) for Llama .
-By executing the llama-recipes notebook mentioned above, with the following debug statements, we can determine the prompt being sent to Llama.
+By executing the code above with the following debug statements, we can determine the prompt being sent to Llama.

 ```python